Women in New Zealand: Discrimination

-There is an international Convention on the Elimination of Discrimination against Women (CEDAW) that New Zealand is part of.
-The latest report commends the measures taken to ensure the protection of women's rights in New Zealand, and make recommendations covering a wide range of issues including the visibility of CEDAW; access to justice; eliminating gender-based violence against women; accelerating women's equal representation in decision-making positions; eliminating occupational segregation; and realising substantive equality in the labour market.
-The 2017 report highlighted concerns regarding the violence towards Māori women and is hoping to increase the prosecution rates of those who attack women, as well as impacts of racial discrimination and this impacts on Maori and Pasifika women.
+The previous report commended the measures taken to ensure the protection of women's rights in New Zealand, and made recommendations covering a wide range of issues including the visibility of CEDAW; access to justice; eliminating gender-based violence against women; accelerating women's equal representation in decision-making positions; eliminating occupational segregation; and realising substantive equality in the labour market.
+The 2017 report highlighted concerns regarding the violence towards Māori women and is hoping to increase the prosecution rates of those who attack women, as well as impacts of racial discrimination and this impacts on Māori and Pasifika women.

 Māori women had a voice in their tribe and were able to inherit land.
 Women who were members of chiefly families were viewed as sacred and often performed special ceremonies such as the karanga.
 Early European settlers generally thought that Māori women did not have power and only negotiated with men.
 When Europeans settled in the mid to late 19th century they brought with them their ideas about gender differences and inequalities that influenced laws, property rights, education and employment.
 Although Māori people are largely discriminated against as a whole, Maori women are the most heavily impacted by the gendered aspects of racial discrimination.
 Māori women are greatly impacted by their lack of access to employment and health and fear the violence that is inflicted upon many Māori women.

 Prostitution

-In June 2003, the Prostitution Reform Act was passed which decriminalized prostitution and New Zealand is recognized as having prostitution laws that protects the rights of people in the sex industry.
+In June 2003, the Prostitution Reform Act was passed which decriminalised prostitution and New Zealand is recognised as having prostitution laws that protects the rights of people in the sex industry.
 Prior to the Prostitution Reform Act, prostitution was still prevalent in New Zealand societies and no change was found to have occurred in the size of the industry.
 Sex workers (many of whom are women) benefited from this law as it provides a level of protection from violence and discrimination.